dtonhofer/prolog_notes/swi_prolog_types/README.md

 - [SVG file](swi_prolog_types.svg). **Best**.
 Can be visualized in a browser.

 For a description see this SWI-Prolog wiki entry: [SWI-Prolog datatypes](https://eu.swi-prolog.org/datatypes.txt)

+For the type-testing predicates see this SWI-Prolog manual page: [Verify Type of a Term](https://eu.swi-prolog.org/pldoc/man?section=typetest)